isabella232/asset-compute.en/help/custom-workers-internals.md

 ---
 title: Understand the working of a custom worker.
-description: Internal working of Asset Compute Service custom worker to help understand how it works.
+description: Internal working of [!DNL Asset Compute Service] custom worker to help understand how it works.
 ---

 # Internals of a custom worker {#how-customer-workers-work}